mastrojs/mastrojs.github.io/data/index.md

 - **No bloat**: written in just [~700 lines](https://github.com/mastrojs/mastro/tree/main/src#readme) of TypeScript, Mastro is a framework distilled to its essence.
 - **No bundler**: control exactly what code arrives in the browser.
 - **No client-side JavaScript** by default: create lean websites that load blazingly fast.
-- **No VC-money** followed by eventual enshitification.
-This forces us to stay lean ourselves.
+- **No VC-money**: this forces us to stay lean ourselves, and prevents eventual enshitification.
-- **No hosting offer** to sell you on.
-Frankly, running a service is not what we're interested in.
+- **No hosting offer** to sell you on: frankly, running a service is not what we're interested in.
 - **No update treadmill**: we use the platform and [almost no dependencies](https://jsr.io/@mastrojs/mastro/dependencies), which allows us to keep things small and low-maintenance.

 <p><img src="../../assets/vscode-example.webp" width="1800" height="1017" alt="Screenshot"></p>